-• the group contract is a qualified long-term care insurance contract under IRC section 7702B.
+- is a group contract delivered or issued for delivery outside New York State: and - the group contract is a qualified long-term care insurance contract under IRC section 7702B.
 The premiums paid for this insurance qualify for the credit even if the policy is not approved by the New York State Superintendent of Insurance.